swentel/indieweb/README.md

 The content for post contexts is fetched either by cron or drush.
 It's stored in the queue so it can be handled later.
 This can be configured at /admin/config/services/indieweb/post-context.

-Note: post contexts only work right now if the site for which you want to get the context supports microformats.
+Post contexts will be fetched from:

+- any site which supports microformats
+- twitter.com and geocaching.com

 ## Fediverse via Bridgy Fed